Scan time: 2-3 minutes / Read time: 3-5 minutes

 Ava's outcome bio: "I help 9-to-5 employees reach $1M invested without a trading app."

-She also drafts the talker version: "I write about quiet FIRE investing.
+Her talker bio: "I write about quiet early-retirement investing.
 12 years a software engineer. $600K invested on autopilot."

 🏷️ Step 2 — Pick the brand bio or the category bio.